Vegan Sticky Sesame Chickpeas

 My favorite way to have this vegan chickpea recipe is with my instant pot rice, steamed broccoli, and scallions or chives to top it all off!

-- Chickpeas, also known as garbanzo beans, are naturally gluten free, and so is this whole recipe!
+Chickpeas, also known as garbanzo beans, are a legume that are naturally gluten free, and so is this whole recipe!
 Be sure to use tamari (gluten free soy sauce) if you have a gluten intolerance or allergy.
+I suggest low sodium tamari so this recipe isn’t too salty!
+The full strength stuff is just a bit too much in my opinion.

 Follow along on on instagram and subscribe to my email list for more recipes and updates.
 Leave a comment and rating below if you try this recipe and let us know how it turns out!